Citation, DOI, disclosures and article data

 At the time the article was last revised Bahman Rasuli had no recorded disclosures.View Bahman Rasuli's current disclosures

-Please refer to the article of angiosarcomas, for a general discussion.
+Please refer to the article on angiosarcomas for a general discussion about this entity.

 They occur slightly more frequently in males.